spikedoanz/spikedoanz/README.md

 ### 🥚 &nbsp; What I'm working on :

-<p>I'm builidng AI-bo corp, the AI company to help you keep up with the changing times</p>
+<p>I'm building AI-bo corp, the AI company to help you keep up with the changing times</p>
 <p>If you know how to solve any of these issues, let me know if you'd want to collaborate, AI-bo needs you! </p>

 <p> 📫 Email: manhdoan.aibo@gmail.com</p>